 If you hate taking tablets, try gummies.
 The Menopure Stack gets rave reviews.
 Taking these regularly can help to reduce hair loss, hot flushes, mood changes and poor memory (£35.99 for one month’s supply or £29.99 for a monthly subscription, Nourished).
 It is advisable, however, to check with your GP or a nutritionist before starting supplements.

 Hormone Replacement Therapy

-If you’re not keen on taking hormones or you have a history (or family history) of breast, ovarian or womb cancer, or if you have untreated high blood pressure, liver disease or a higher than usual risk of blood clots, HRT may not be suitable for you.
-Ask your doctor for advice.
+If you’re not keen on taking hormones, ask your doctor for advice on other options.
+They may be unsuitable if you have a history (or family history) of breast, ovarian or womb cancer.
+Or, if you have untreated high blood pressure, liver disease or a higher than usual risk of blood clots,